 History of Stanford Village

-Once settled, they purchased the farm Kleine Riviers Vallei, where the present day Stanford village is located.
+Once settled, the couple purchased the farm Kleine Riviers Vallei, where the present-day Stanford village is located.
 Stanford was a progressive farmer and soon turned the farm into a thriving enterprise, along with seven other farms he purchased.
-He also opted not to transport his produce via ox wagon over the mountains, but instead purchased a small ship which sailed to Cape Town from a small cove not 12 miles from his farm.
+He also opted not to transport his produce via ox wagon over the mountains, and instead purchased a small ship that sailed to Cape Town from a small cove not 12-miles from his farm.

 Desperate, the former Captain Stanford travelled to England to plead his case and ask for compensation for his losses.
-His plea resulted in him being knighted and he received 5000 pounds for his return to the Cape.
-Upon his arrival he discovered his farms in ruins.
-The farms had been stripped and some even sold by the people he left in charge.
-His beloved farm Kleine Riviers Valley was sold for a pittance to a Phillipus de Bruyn at auction.
+His plea resulted in him being knighted and he received 5,000 pounds for his return to the Cape.
+Upon his arrival, he discovered his farms were in ruins and had been stripped, some even sold by the people he left in charge.
+His beloved farm Kleine Riviers Vallei was sold for a pittance to a Phillipus de Bruyn at auction.